 Amine systems are used to remove CO2/H2S acid gases from process gas streams in the refinery, petrochemical, and natural gas industries.
 Foaming is defined as the dispersion of gas bubbles in an amine solution i.e. the gas becomes entrained with the amine liquid and is probably the most common operating problem that increases operating costs and reduces the treating efficiency.
-Plant upsets due to foaming require an immediate response.
-Amine solution turns into foam because the normal froth is stabilized into foam due to the presence of contaminants.
+Plant upsets due to foaming in Amine treating units require an immediate response.
+Amine solution turns into foam in an amine scrubber because the normal froth is stabilized into foam due to the presence of contaminants.

 How Does the Amine Convert into Foam?

-During normal operation, froth (i.e. small bubbles) is produced as the gas pass through the amine solution on the absorber trays.
-As the bubbles spill over the tray weir into the downcomer, the froth breaks, gas disengages, and the free liquid moves downwards.
+During normal operation, froth (i.e. small bubbles) is produced as the gas pass through the amine solution on the absorber trays in an amine scrubber.
+As the bubbles spill over the tray weir into the downcomer, the froth breaks, gas disengages, and the free liquid move downwards.
 But, when the surfactants present at the gas-liquid interface are adsorbed to the gas bubbles, the bubbles fail to disengage.
 As a result, the froth height and break time increase, and liquid entrainment in the gas increases.
 At this point, the bubbles rapidly start converting into foam and move to the upper trays.
 The liquid level in the column drops while differential pressure across the column goes up.

 The contaminants or surfactants preset at the gas-liquid interface change the surface properties of the amine solution.
 Surfactants reduce the surface tension and increase the elasticity/viscosity of the amine solution, thereby promoting and stabilizing foam in the amine system as compared to the fresh uncontaminated amine.
 High surface tension and low viscosity of the amine help to break the bubbles within seconds during normal operation.
 Further, lower amine solution temperatures (sensible heat) and high concentration favor increased viscosity, therefore foam stability.